Vancouver Folk Music Festival Society

 Over the past 45 years, Jeff has helped to build and manage several successful local and international tech enterprises.
 This professional work has included the design and manufacturing of hand-held solar lights for distribution by non-profits and NGO's in Africa and Haiti.
 He has provided leadership in facility and process design, and set-up of IT infrastructure.
 Jeff is a seasoned problem-solver and team-builder with time, energy and skills to help the festival thrive.

-Tess Kitchen (she/her), Member at Large
+Tess Kitchen (she/her) | Member at Large

 Tess is a lifelong musician, having played at festivals around Canada, including the Vancouver Folk Music Festival with her band e.s.l.
 Now passionate about contributing to the arts in another capacity, she looks forward to bringing her strategic planning, facilitation, technology, financial analysis, and non-profit governance experience to the table.
-Professionally, she is a strategic planning advisor at ICBC.
-Previously Tess was at Metro Vancouver doing strategic and organizational planning, and prior to that she was in strategy & IT consulting in the public sector.
+Professionally, she is a senior strategic planning advisor at ICBC.
+Previously Tess was at Metro Vancouver in strategic and organizational planning, and prior to that she was in strategy & IT consulting in the public sector.
 Her educational background consists of a BSc in math and computer science and an MBA specializing in strategic management and sustainability.
 Tess has been on several non-profit boards and has enjoyed volunteering to teach girls coding on an ad hoc basis.
 Tess and her husband have two kids, and they enjoy camping, swimming, adventures at Jericho and Kits beaches, and of course, music.

-Amy Newman, Member at Large
+Amy Newman | Member at Large

 Amy Newman has a long and active history with the Vancouver Folk Music Festival spanning several decades.
 She was the VFMF Board chair from 2012 – 2016, has been a Little Folks Volunteer, Assistant Coordinator, and has programmed the Little Folks Area.
 She coordinated the Little Folks Committee from 1990-2002.
 Amy has been a festival performer with Uzume Taiko and Sansho Daiko.
 She has led numerous Japanese taiko drumming workshops in the Little Folks area for children and families.
 Amy has been a music teacher, classroom teacher, District Fine Arts Coordinator and now expresses her passion for leadership as a school principal.

-Christina Price, Member at Large
+Christina Price | Member at Large